A statistical framework for efficient out of distribution detection in deep neural networks: Experimental settings

 In our experiments, we estimate percentiles between $0.1$ and $0.9$ at $0.1$ increments.
-In addition we collect smaller than $0.025$ and greater than $0.975$ for the two-tails test per channel statistics.
-For the layer combination test we simply use a uniform p-value resolution of 1e-3.
-We remind the reader that a high resolution of percentiles is not needed for testing but improves the estimation of the produced p-value distribution, which we use for the empirical validation of the method in Appendix-\ref{apnd:valid}.
+In addition, we collect smaller than $0.025$ and greater than $0.975$ for the two-tail test per-channel statistics.
+For the layer combination test, we simply use a uniform $p$-value resolution of 1e-3.
+We remind the reader that a high resolution of percentiles is not needed for testing but improves the estimation of the produced $p$-value distribution, which we use for the empirical validation of the method in Appendix \ref{apnd:valid}.

-Since any hardware has a limited amount of memory, we cannot always observe the entire calibration data at the same time, for simplicity we average percentiles over fixed size batches.
+Since any hardware has a limited amount of memory, we cannot always observe the entire calibration data simultaneously.
+For simplicity, we average percentiles over fixed size batches.
 Therefore, the minimal percentile resolution is $\frac{1}{\mathrm{batch\,size}}$.
-In our experiments, we use a batch size of 1000 samples of each class for models trained on CIFAR-10 and SVHN.
+Our experiments use a batch size of 1000 samples of each class for models trained on CIFAR-10 and SVHN.
 For CIFAR-100, we use a batch-size of 500 due to the limited number of examples per class.

-When the calibration set size permits(i.e., there are more samples than can fit in a single batch), we also collect the top and bottom 200 values observed during the entire calibration process to improve tails quantiles estimation.
+When the calibration set size permits (i.e., more samples can fit in a single batch), we also collect the top and bottom 200 values observed during the entire calibration process to improve tails quantiles estimation.
 After observing the entire calibration set, we select 10 percentiles at regular intervals from the end of each tail.
 The resulting percentiles are determined by the total number of examples in the calibration data.